 Disaster Emergency Fund

 The act establishes a disaster emergency fund, but the first recourse is to use funds regularly appropriated to state and local agencies.
 If the money available in the fund is insufficient, the governor may transfer and expend money appropriated for other purposes.

 Local Disaster Agencies

-Each political subdivision is within the jurisdiction of and served by the office of emergency management and by a local or interjurisdictional agency responsible for disaster preparedness and coordination of response.
+Each political subdivision is within the jurisdiction of and served by the office of emergency management and by a local or interjurisdictional agency responsible for disaster preparedness and coordination of the response.

 Each local and interjurisdictional disaster agency shall prepare and keep current a local or interjurisdictional disaster emergency plan for its area.
 The sheriff of each county shall be the official responsible for the coordination of all search and rescue operations within the sheriff’s jurisdiction.